10 PPC Reporting Examples Co-Created with Marketers (+ Templates)

 ✅ Add a recommendations section at the bottom of each tab with clear optimization actions

-2. Google Ads Report Example and Google Ads Report Sample
+2. Three Google Ads Report Examples

 Who it’s for: PPC specialists and marketing teams running Google Ads campaigns who need granular performance insights beyond high-level dashboards.

-This Google Ads dashboard example shows deep, granular Google Ads reporting, from campaign performance and ad creatives to keyword and landing page breakdowns.
+It shows deep, granular Google Ads reporting, from campaign performance and ad creatives to keyword and landing page breakdowns.
 It helps you move from surface-level metrics to actionable insights that directly improve conversion rate, cost per acquisition, and return on ad spend.

 Metrics to visualize in a Google Ads reporting dashboard: